Crafting ideas - Doors Windows

 photo source: designsponge.com

-I found the following idea from a restaurant very interesting.
-The doors are used both to decorate the walls and as a way of displaying the wine assortment.
+I found the idea below, from a restaurant, very interesting.
+The doors are used both to decorate the walls, but also as a way of displaying the wine.

 reuse of doors